What is the Gambling Age in the US? Our Expert Guide for June 2026

 4

-The Unlawful Internet Gambling Enforcement Act of 2006 prohibits gambling businesses from “knowingly accepting payments in connection with the participation of another person in a bet or wager that involves the use of the Internet.”
+This act prohibits gambling businesses from “knowingly accepting payments in connection with the participation of another person in a bet or wager that involves the use of the Internet.”

-Are There Federal Taxes on Your Winnings?
+Are There Federal Taxes on My Winnings?

 As well as at the federal income tax level, you may also need to pay state income tax on gambling winnings.
-The only states that don’t require residents to pay state income tax on them are as follows:
+Each state sets its own tax level.

 • Alaska*